Learn about business insurance requirements and the most common policies for general contractors in New York.

 General contractors may need different types of insurance depending on the work they do and their client contracts.
 In New York, general contractors often buy these policies.

 General liability insurance is the foundation of a general contractor’s protection.
-It covers damage to client property, as well as client injuries.
-Most commercial leases require you to have this coverage.
+It covers accidental damage to client property, as well as client injuries.
+Commercial landlords, clients, and lenders in New York City and other locations may ask to see a certificate of insurance proving you have this liability coverage.

 If you own a construction or home improvement business in New York that has employees, your business is required to carry workers’ compensation insurance.
 Workers’ compensation can help pay for medical bills and lost wages when an employee is injured on the job.